ShMazumder/tinyYOLO/revised/revised_manuscript_part3.md

 | Quantized | INT8 (PTQ) | 39.8 | -1.4 | 0.22 |
 | **Quantized** | **INT8 (QAT)** | **40.5** | **-0.7** | **0.22** |

-The standard variant loses 4.6% mAP@50 under PTQ INT8 — caused by SiLU's non-monotonic region and SE's FC bottleneck accumulating quantization error.
-The quantized variant loses only 1.4% under PTQ and 0.7% under QAT, validating the INT8-native design philosophy.
+The relative INT8 robustness of the quantized (ReLU6+ECA) vs. standard (SiLU+SE) variant is the design hypothesis — ReLU6 avoids SiLU's non-monotonic region and ECA avoids SE's FC bottleneck.
+The exact PTQ/QAT drops for each variant are `TBD` (the earlier 4.6% / 1.4% / 0.7% figures are retracted).

 ### 8.4 Memory Footprint